Salt & Wind Travel

 Healthy Swaps With California Prunes

 Wondering how to use California prunes to make healthier baked goods?
 Well, you can use California Prunes to swap out refined sugar, egg, butter, or oil in desserts.
-Here we cut down on this sugar in this healthy brownie recipe by using a variation on this prune puree.
+Here, we reduce the sugar in this healthy brownie recipe by using a variation of prune puree.ย

 California Prunes are incredible in desserts because they bring lots of flavor and pair brilliantly with common baking ingredients like dark chocolate, warm spices, caramel, and coffee (hence the reason we use so many of those ingredients in this recipe).
-Find lots of tasty prune inspiration here.
+Discover a wealth of tasty prune inspiration here.

 About This Healthy Brownie Recipe

 We know, brownies need no introduction.
 However, this healthy brownie recipe does.
-While many recipes opt for ingredients like black beans or applesauce or whole wheat flour for a healthy brownie recipe, we wanted something that was healthier but still tasted like decadent fudgy brownies.
+While many recipes opt for ingredients like black beans, applesauce, or whole wheat flour to create healthier brownies, we sought something healthier yet still tasting like decadent, fudgy brownies.ย

 This recipe is a twist on the confection-like brownies that I developed for my first-ever recipe development job.
-Those brownies are a bit more intense and dense while this healthy brownie recipe has a rich, dark chocolate taste and a perfect balance of sweet and salty thanks to the prune puree and salted roasted almonds.
-The end result is a healthy brownie recipe that tastes just as good as the original recipe but is much better for you.
+Those brownies are a bit more intense and dense, while this healthy brownie recipe has a rich, dark chocolate taste and a perfect balance of sweet and salty, thanks to the prune puree and salted roasted almonds.
+The result is a healthy brownie recipe that tastes just as good as the original recipe but is much better for you.

 Long serving dish filled with cut up brownies